 Fluid Freeride Horizon S Review Summary

 The main selling points to the Fluid Freeride Horizon S are its unique vintage look, well-rounded feature set, and most powerful in-class motor.
 It is a superior choice to its closest rival, the M365 (and clones), for heavier riders or those who are looking for a more powerful scooter with similar weight.
-In a recent analysis, we found it to be the best electric scooter under $600 for heavier riders.

 - Range: 15 miles